iPavelGeorgiev/iPavelGeorgiev/README.md

 # 👨🏻‍💻 About Me

 <div align="justify">
-  Hi, my name is Pavel and I am a self-taught frontend developer with a deep love for JavaScript and a passion for learning new things.
-I have always had a natural curiosity and desire to learn, and I have dedicated myself to mastering the skills and knowledge necessary to succeed in this field.
-As a self-taught developer, I have had to rely on my own initiative and resourcefulness to learn and grow, and I believe that this has made me a competent and flexible individual.
-I am eager to continue exploring new technologies and finding creative solutions to real-world problems.
+  Hi, my name is Pavel and I'm a web development enthusiast.
+My passion for this field drives me to constantly seek out new ways to learn and improve my skills.
+I'm currently working my way through The Odin Project curriculum and I'm loving it.
+The course material is well-organized and easy to follow, and the community aspect of The Odin Project is a huge plus.
+I'm excited to continue my journey and see where it takes me.
 </div>

 # 🛠️ Technologies & Tools